Benjamin Moore – Mascarpone

 Mascarpone with Sea Haze, Beacon Hill Damask & Gray Mist

-This is just one of the stunning palettes you could create using the colours in my Mascarpone Essential Colour Guide.
+This is just one of the stunning palettes you could create using the colours in my Mascarpone Perfect Colour Palette.
 There are a total of 10 colours to mix and match.

 I love the calming nature of this palette.
 Keep reading to see two different looks using this same palette.